 When trying to determine someone’s place of employment, and you decide to use some sort of “Employment Verification Service” to do it for you – beware.
 Keep in mind that you’ll have to supply them with information on your Debtor which may or may not be a violation of the GLB or the FDCPA, etc. Not good.
 That’s pretty much why we don’t do it.
 We also don’t wish to be involved in any sort of pre-texting.

 And then there’s the “Information Brokers.”
 These guys advertise all over the internet about how they “Find a Person’s Employment.”
 I’m not going to go into what their process is for conducting their searches here.
 I’ll leave that for another day.
 Let’s just say that most of them involve a lot of not-so-gray area techniques.
 They’ll probably charge you up front anywhere from $50.00 – $500.00.

 Here’s what they would do: Supply you with the debtor’s employment.
 You initiate the wage garnishment process and serve the employer.
 Employer says they do not work there.
-Upon further investigation, you find that your subject NEVER worked there.
+Upon further investigation, you find that your subject NEVER worked there – or they worked there two years ago.
 What do you do?

 Well, you’ve been given fake/false information.
 The ‘information broker” will simply say that your subject was working there when they performed the search.
 Not good, as they’re lying to you, and you’re out $150.00 or more.

 Then, you have to start the process all over again.
 I’m not saying that ALL information from these investigators is false – just a good number.
 Buyer beware.